How to Tie Tippet to Leader

 Answer: Like a Surgeon

 As one immerses themselves in the sport of fly fishing, one thing will become clear.
 There are a lot of different tippet knots.
-From an arbor knot, nail knot, blood knot, or improved clinch knot, each of the dozens of knots offers its own set of pros and cons, but there needs only one to connect tippet to leader line, and that knot is the surgeon's knot.
+From an arbor knot, nail knot, blood knot, or improved clinch knot, each of the most popular fly fishing knots offers its own set of pros and cons, but there needs only one to connect tippet to leader line, and that knot is the surgeon's knot.

 A great fishing knot should offer superior strength and be easy to tie, especially when fly fishing conditions can turn wet and cold quickly.
 The surgeon's knot or double surgeon's knot offers both, attaching similar diameters of line securely.
-The surgeon's knot is one of the easiest and fastest knots to tie, even as a beginner.
+The surgeon's knot is one of the easiest, fastest, and best knots to tie, even as a beginner.

 How to Tie a Surgeon's Knot

-- Hold the ends of the leader and tippet parallel to each other to overlap in opposite directions.
+- Hold the ends of the leader and section of tippet parallel to each other to overlap in opposite directions.
 With the excess tippet line on the right side if you're right-handed.

 - With the overlapping lines in your left hand, make a loop with your right hand.
 Pinch the loop with your left thumb and forefinger.